MTG/freesound/_docs/api/source/resources.rst

 Search results can be filtered by specifying a series of properties that sounds should match.
 In other words, using the ``filter`` parameter you can specify the value that certain sound fields should have in order to be considered valid search results.
 Filter are defined with a syntax like ``filter=fieldname:value fieldname:value`` or ``filter=fieldname:"value" fieldname:"value"`` if needed.
-Fieldnames can be any of the following:
+Field names can be any of the following:

 ======================  ====================================================